anarmz3/Quantum-Computing/README.md

 git reset --hard HEAD: when two local files are updated at the same time, we need to use this comment

+git log : tell us what was the latest updates

+q : will kill the process and bring you back to the terminal

 # Materials

 book: "Quantum Computation and Quantum Information" by Michael A. Nielsen and Isaac L. Chuang